 June 2016 – Present

 Determine the mission of AIGA, ensure that the organization continues to operate in the best interest of its members.
-AIGA members at the Trustee, Design Leader, and Sustaining levels approved Ashleigh's nomination in a slate with five others at a record ninety-nine percent approval.
+Supports the Diversity and Inclusion initiative and Task Force.
+Chairs the Executive Committee of the board.

 AIGA, the professional association for design, is committed to advancing design as a professional craft, strategic advantage, and vital cultural force.

-Chair the AIGA Design Conference in Pasadena, California April 4-6, 2019.
-Supports the Diversity and Inclusion initiative and Task Force.
-Chairing the Executive Committee of the board.
+Chaired the multi-day AIGA Design Conference in Pasadena, California April 4-6, 2019.

 In 2016, chaired AIGA's national Racial Justice by Design efforts, exploring the role of design and designers in fighting racial inequities that exist in our systems, communities, the design industry, and in individual designers.